Audrey-S00/TableMaker/README.md

   - User inputs any file of any type
   - returns a table that organizes the data

+# version *1* wishlist
+  - read a general file (.dat)
+  - create a table with the data in that file

 # version *0* wishlist
   - read a specific file (.dat)
   - create a table with the data in that file